 The Leadership Council shall be representative of the full AWH4T CoC membership.
-Leadership Council shall include 12-15 voting members and several non-voting members.
+Leadership Council shall include 12-15 voting members and several non-voting members outlined below.
 The Leadership Council is intended to have the majority of the voting members be key decision-makers with the authority to authorize structural change.

 - Appointed Members: All appointed members should be executive leadership or elected officials. - Elected Members: All elected members should be executive leadership.
-AWH4T member agencies will nominate and elect these representatives. - Invited Members: Before any member is invited to the Leadership Council or invited to Champion a Task Group, a poll of all AWH4T member agencies will be completed to collect suggestions or nominations of potential candidates.
+AWH4T member agencies will nominate and elect these-provider representatives.
+The Participant Advisory Board and Youth Advisory Board representatives will be elected by those committees. - Invited Members: Before any member is invited to the Leadership Council or invited to Champion a Task Group, a poll of all AWH4T member agencies will be completed to collect suggestions or nominations of potential candidates.